How Honeycomb Uses Honeycomb, Part 5: Feature FlagsBy Sam Stokes | Last modified on October 24, 2022

 And just like pretty much everything worthwhile, there’s a relevant xkcd strip:

 It’s important to separate correlation and causation because there’s a natural human tendency to look for causation everywhere.
 Causation is a powerful part of the way we understand the world.
 Causation tells stories, and we’re good at remembering - and interpreting - stories.

 Looking for causation comes up all the time in operations.
 Once we discover our app got slower, we want to know why it got slower, so we can fix it.
 If the site went down right after a deployment, we’ll probably roll back the deployment, betting that it caused the outage.

-I’d like to tell a story from Honeycomb engineering where correlation didn’t imply the obvious causation, and in fact was actively misleading.
+I’d like to tell a story from Honeycomb engineering where feature flags helped us realize that correlation didn’t imply the obvious causation, and in fact, was actively misleading.

-At Honeycomb we store customer events in a custom-built storage engine that uses an optimised format on disk to enable fast queries over large amounts of data.
+At Honeycomb, we store customer events in a custom-built storage engine that uses an optimized format on disk to enable fast queries over large amounts of data.
 An event represents a unit of work done by a customer system; our events consist of fields of various types, including numbers and strings.

 Our storage format used to impose a limit of 500 characters on the length of string fields in events.
 We wanted to remove that limitation, and so we needed to change the storage code.
 That’s business-critical code involved in storing every single event our customers send us, so we wanted to roll out that change gradually, and watch carefully for any sign of error or performance degradation.

 For us, rolling out a change gradually means using feature flags (we’re happy LaunchDarkly customers!), and feeding those feature flag values into Honeycomb.
 This lets us get immediate feedback on progressive delivery of touchy changes, right alongside our other high-cardinality fields.